woupiestek/rlox/log.md

 ### new hash maps

 So this new implementation doesn't drop anything...
 But the result is slower.
 Why?

 - maybe batching actually is a real good idea, at least for classes.
 - maybe the garbage collector is actually slower due to thing I 'fixed'... like byte count and sweep

 Let's do some tests.

+Tests inconclusive.
+At least, if there are any losses, then it comes from implementing garbage collection without leaks.

+### what else to try?

+Replace hash maps.
+Don't throw away the unused ones, but keep those in the pools.
+A placeholder for zero size... won't work.

+### back in the race!

+Separation by size is only used to hang on to old maps.
+Stashing seems to help performance, only partly because of the byte counts.

 ## 2025-09-27